 This is a vegetarian slow cooker acorn squash side dish that is easy to prepare and takes on a few hours to cook on low.
 But if you want a more savory version that is filling enough for the main course, you can try adding a few of these additional ingredients to make slow cooker acorn squash:

-- Use half an apple and a pear for a fruit medley stuffed acorn squash
+- Use half an apple and a pear for a fruit medley stuffed with acorn squash

 How to Cut Acorn Squash